 Good character for temporary visas

-To get a work, student or visitor visa you must be able to show you are of good character.
-If you have a criminal history or could be a risk to NZ we can decline your application.
+To get a work, student or visitor visa you must be of good character.
+If you have a criminal history, have provided false or misleading information in a previous visa application, or could be a risk to New Zealand, we can decline your application.

 Being of good character

-Applicants for all visas must be able to show they are of good character.
+Applicants for all visas must meet good character requirements.
 When you apply you must tell us about current issues or activities in your past that may affect how we assess your character when we process your visa application.

 Depending on the issue we can: